ayaakoub/spotify-final-project/README.md

   - tempo: The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration
   - time_signature: An estimated time signature.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).
 The time signature ranges from 3 to 7 indicating time signatures of 3/4, to 7/4.
   - track_genre: The genre in which the track belongs

+## Machine Learning
+### Data Processing
+  - The target is to build a machine learning model to interpret a track is a hit song or not.
+After inspect the raw data, we decided to determine a track is a hit song or not base on it's popularity, if it's popularity is over 50 than it will be consider as a hit song.
+So first, we imported the raw CSV file into Panda dataframe.
+Then add a new column 'hit' to the dataframe and assign either 0 or 1 to the column for each track base on it's popukarity.
+  - Next, we dropped the rows with non-popular genre such as 'comedy' and 'sleep' etc.
+  - Then group similar genres and reduce total genre number to 13.
+  - Drop rows with null value.
+  - Drop 'track_genre' column.
+  - Separate artists, album_name, track_name, track_id, duration_ms, time_signature, key, mode, and popularity columns into a new dataframe track_df as these columns will noy be used in the machine learning model.
+  - create a new datafram df2 which holds the features that will be use in the machine learning model.
+  - Load dataframe df2 into sqlite table ('songs') and dataframe track_df into sqlite table ('trackinfo').

+### Feature Engineering/Selection
+  - The features 'duration_ms', 'time_signature', 'key', 'mode' are removed, as we think as a common people, we woldn't know what time_signature, key and mode will mean to a track, and whether a track is popular or not is not determined by the duration_ms.
+So all these 4 features should'd make any impact to the hit status of a track.
+  - Since we will use OneHotEncoder to transform the categorical feature into binary feature, we grouped similar genres to reduce posible number of columns.
+  - StandardScaler from sklearn is used to scale the 'loudness' and 'tempo' columns

+### Training and Testing sets
+  - The column 'hit' is set as our y value which is our target.
+  - Everything else except 'hit' and "track_id', is set as our x value, the independat features.
+  - then x and y are split into training and testing data sets using train_test_split from sklearn.

+### Model Choice
+  - 3 machine learning models are tested Neutral Network, Logistic Regression and Random forest.
+  - Neural Network is flexible, can be used on regression and classification problems.
+Good for nonlinear data with large number of inputs such as images.
+But Neural networks depend a lot on training data, and this leads to the problem of over-fitting and generalization.
+  - Logistic Regression is easy to set up and train and it is efficient if the data is linearly separable.
+But it fails to predict a continuous outcome,and it assumes linearity between the predicted (dependent) variable and the predictor (independent) variables, also it may not be accurate if sample size is too small.
+  - Random forest can perform both regression and classification tasks, works well with both categorical and continuous values, and good against overfitting.
+But Random Forests can be computationally intensive for large datasets and it is like a black box algorithm, you have very little control over what the model does.

 ## Link to Google Slides presentation
 Link: